DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointment-detail.md

 ## Basic Usage

-Import the plugins listed above to enable a user to show an appointment data.
+Import the plugins listed above to enable a user to show an appointment information data.
 The `AppointmentTooltip` will be shown by a `click` on an appointment.
-The `AppointmentForm` will be shown by a `double click` on an appointment.
+The `AppointmentForm` will be shown by a `double click` on the appointment.

 ### Uncontrolled Mode

-The following demo demonstrates how to display an appointment data.
+The following demo demonstrates simple way to display an appointment data.

 .embedded-demo({ "path": "scheduler-tooltip/uncontrolled", "showThemeSelector": true })

 ### Controlled Mode

-In controlled mode, pass the current date to the `ViewState` plugin's `currentDate` property and handle the `onCurrentDateChange` event to control the date externally.
+In controlled mode, you should control the all/particular `AppointmentTooltip's` state.
+Pass the `visible` property and `onVisibilityChange`  event to control the visibility externally.
+Pass the [appointmentMeta](../reference/appointment-tooltip.md#appointmentmeta) property and `onAppointmentMetaChange` event to control the display data externally.

 .embedded-demo({ "path": "scheduler-tooltip/controlled", "showThemeSelector": true })

 ### Customization

-In controlled mode, pass the current date to the `ViewState` plugin's `currentDate` property and handle the `onCurrentDateChange` event to control the date externally.
+To override default markup or add your own, you should define a `xxxComponent` properties, all list of these properties is available at plugin [API reference page](../appointment-tooltip.md).
+In the following demo shows how to use `AppointmentTooltip's` `headerComponent` and `contentComponent` properties to make custom markup.

 .embedded-demo({ "path": "scheduler-tooltip/custom", "showThemeSelector": true })